-We have opened registration for our all Faith Formation 2020-2021 season.
+We are still registering for our all Faith Formation 2020-2021 season.
 Please click the button below for information and our online forms.

 Options and resources during COVID-19

 You can download the weekly lesson here for grades K through 8: